How Much Does it Cost to Register a Trademark in Australia?

 Why and How to Register a Trademark in Australia

-In Australia registration is not mandatory to obtain trademark rights.
+Registering a trademark in Australia is not mandatory to obtain trademark rights.
 Extensive prior use of a trademark will have legal recognition and may allow the owner to claim certain rights.

 An Australian trademark can be registered for a business name, product name, catch phrase, logo, color, shape or even a scent.